Kearson DeWitt

-Kearson DeWitt is a supervillain appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an enemy of Iron Man.
+Kearson DeWitt is a supervillain appearing in American comic books published by Marvel Comics, primarily as an enemy of Iron Man.

 Publication history

-Kearson DeWitt first appeared in Iron Man Annual #13 (July 1990) and was created by Gene Colan and Len Kaminski.
+Kearson DeWitt first appeared in Iron Man #258 (July 1990) and was created by John Byrne and John Romita Jr.

 Fictional character biography

 Kearson Z. DeWitt described his father as a brilliant engineer decades ahead of the time.
 Upon being ignored and ridiculed, Kearson's father died penniless and heartbroken with only designs of unrealized potential.
 Kearson then suspected that Tony Stark was to blame for stealing his father's designs which were used to build Iron Man's suit.
 He vowed revenge on Stark and Iron Man unaware that the two are one person.